erabhinavtyagi/CDAC_Hyderabad_LAB_EXAM/README.md

 1. Create a Linked List with data "4,6,7,8,9" and add 11 at the end.
 2. Program for insertion sort.
-3. Sort a Stack having values.
+3. Sort a Stack having following values.
     Input :  8 5 7 1 9 12 10